gbgabiola/100DaysOfCode/r1-log.md

 ## Day 50: July 31, Tuesday
 **Today's Progress**: finished the advanced css and sass course.
 Started unit 2 of cs101.

+## Day 51: August 01, Wednesday
+**Today's Progress**: Review the procedure, controls and constructs of Computer Science.
+Finished the unit 2 of cs101.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: